Jaunsar-Bawar: Jaunsar-Bawar region

 The Jaunsar-Bawar region, is a valley, spread over 1002 km2 and 398 villages(villages near koti colony,Sahiya market Kalsi, Sakani, Kanbua and Kakadi), between 77.45' and 78.7'20" East to 30.31' and 31.3'3" North.
 It is defined in the east, by the river Yamuna and by river Tons in the west, the northern part comprises Uttarkashi district, and some parts of Himachal Pradesh, the Dehradun tehsil forms its southern periphery.

 Modes of livelihood in this region are agriculture and animal husbandry, which in the upper region is mostly for self-sustenance, as merely 10 percent of cultivated area is irrigated.
 Milk, wool and meat are an integral part of the local economy.

 History

-Jaunsar- Bawar was a part of sirmaur Kingdom at one point of time, which is now sirmaur district in Himachal pradesh.
+Jaunsar-Bawar was a part of Sirmaur Kingdom at one point of time, which is now Sirmaur district in Himachal Pradesh.
 It is the border area of Garhwal region in Uttarakhand.
-Later, It was captured by Garhwal rulers.
-Garhwal King Mahipat or Mahipati Shah sent Army General Lodi Rikhola to stop looting in Dehradun valley.
-The looters from Sirmaur region (Himachal Pradesh) were disturbing subjects of Doon valley.